-The Joint Strategic Needs Assessment (JSNA) provides a picture of the current and future health and wellbeing needs of the local population.
+Joint Strategic Needs Assessments (JSNAs) are assessments of the current and future health and social care needs of the local community (Department of Health, 2013).